Boynton Primary School

 Welcome to Class Three

-Our teachers are Mrs Edwards and Mrs Botham and our teaching assistant and HLTA is Mrs Mortimer.
+Our teacher is Mrs. Edwards and our teaching assistant and HLTA is Mrs. Mortimer.

 Class Information:

-PE: This takes place on a Thursday afternoon.
-Please send your child into school with their PE kits and remove jewellery if they are unable to remove it themselves.
+PE: This takes place on a Thursday.
+Please send your child to school in their PE kits and remove jewellery if they are unable to remove it themselves.

 Maths Homework will be given out on a Thursday to be completed and returned by the following Monday.
 Please ensure your child completes all of their homework every week.